(You are here.)

 XI helped firmly establish the advantages of the "tractor"

 (engine first, tail last) configuration.
-Bleriot also developed the
+Bleriot also helped to develop the

 standard stick-and-rudder control system still in use today.